 - Touch: Massage, counter pressure (double hip squeeze or pressing your sacrum), acupressure points

 - Hydrotherapy: Getting in the shower or a bath is fantastic.
 Again, generally, you shouldn’t stay in the tub for more than 1 ½ hours at a time since it can slow labor.
 It’s best to get in the tub when you are in transition.
-But if you have been laboring for a while and need a break and want to submerge your belly under water, you can have your support person or doula pour water over your belly during contractions.
+But if you have been laboring for a while and need a break and want to submerge your belly underwater, you can have your support person or doula pour water over your belly during contractions.

-- Vocalization: Making noise can actually help and make you feel better too.
+- Vocalization: Making noise can help and make you feel better too.
 Moaning, saying chants or mantras, or singing songs are helpful.
 If you find yourself making high-pitched cries, try to bring the tone down to deep belly sounds.
 This helps you breathe from your abdomen, staying more centered, and less anxious.

 - Heat & Cold: A heating pad or cold packs on your lower back or belly is so relieving and can help with the discomfort.
 A cold washcloth on your forehead is also very refreshing.

-- Hypnotherapy: If you take a childbirth hypnosis course (like Hypnobabies or Hypnobirthing) you can use those tools during your labor to really relax.
+- Hypnotherapy: If you take a childbirth hypnosis course (like Hypnobabies or Hypnobirthing), you can use those tools during your labor to really relax.

 4. Go to the Bathroom

 Going to the bathroom at least once an hour is a good idea because it makes sure that your bladder is not blocking baby’s descent.
-A full bladder can hold baby’s head up which then causes you to not dilate as fast since your baby’s head is not putting the pressure your cervix needs to dilate.
+A full bladder can hold baby’s head up, which then causes you not to dilate as fast since your baby’s head is not putting the pressure your cervix needs to dilate.
 So you want to continue drinking your fluids and using the restroom every hour to keep baby low.

 5. Get Ready to Go

 Remember, don’t be in a rush to head to the hospital or birth center.
-Active labor can still take hours and it’s a lot better to complete the majority of that at home so you can reduce your chances of feeling rushed and needing unnecessary interventions.
-At the same time, don’t take too long because I don’t want you having your baby in the car.
+Active labor can still take hours, and it’s a lot better to complete the majority of that at home so you can reduce your chances of feeling rushed and needing unnecessary interventions.
+At the same time, don’t take too long because I don’t want you to have your baby in the car.
 Listen to your body and get ready to go when your body says it’s time.
 (4-1-1 or 3-1-1 — more information on when to go to the hospital in labor.)

 6. Have Good Continuous Support

-Labor is tough, that’s why they call it labor.
+Labor is tough.
+That’s why they call it labor.
 Having positive, continuous support is vital during active labor.
 Women need it to be able to continue.
-Make sure that you have people around you during active labor that are going to support your choices, help you have a positive experience and help you get through to the next phase.
+Make sure that you have people around you during active labor that are going to support your choices, help you have a positive experience, and help you get through to the next phase.
 Positivity and loving words can encourage you to keep going so your support person can say, ” You’re doing a great job.
 I’m so proud of you.
 You’re relaxing your body so well.”